KFBW: KFBW-HD2

 KFBW-HD2 features a Contemporary Christian Music format from the WAY-FM Network.
-Its programming can also be heard on local translators K235CU 94.9 MHz in Bethany and K283BL 104.5 MHz in Portland, owned by the WAY-FM Network.
+Its programming can also be heard on local translators K235CU 94.9 MHz in Bethany.

 KFBW-HD3

-KFBW-HD3 features a classic country format branded as "103.7 The Legend" and was simulcast on FM translator K279BO 103.7 FM in Portland, owned by Educational Media Foundation.
+KFBW-HD3 featured a classic country format branded as "103.7 The Legend" and was simulcast on FM translator K279BO 103.7 FM in Portland, owned by Educational Media Foundation.

 On May 9, 2019, K279BO dropped its simulcast with KFBW-HD3 and switched to "K-Love Classics" (simulcasting KLVP-HD3).

+The HD3 subchannel has since been turned off.